CompileCorp/Shift/wiki/Shift.Wiki/ci-cd/pipeline.md

 - Executes comprehensive test suites on every change
 - Provides visual test results in GitHub PR interface
 - Automatically publishes production NuGet packages on version tags
-- Automatically publishes pre-release NuGet packages when code is merged to main
+- Automatically publishes pre-release NuGet packages when release candidate tags are pushed
 - Maintains secure API key management

 While there are opportunities for enhancement (as documented in the [CI/CD Development Backlog](../development/backlog-ci-cd.md)), the current pipeline effectively supports our development process and ensures code quality.